jrrobison1/llm-writer-workshop/README.md

 ## Description
-LLM Writer Workshop simulates a creative writing workshop, consisting of members with distinct roles: a writing agent, an editor, a fellow writer, and a publisher.
+LLM Writer Workshop simulates a creative writing workshop.
 It uses selectable AI models, including OpenAI's GPT-4 and GPT-3.5 Turbo; Anthropic's Claude Haiku, Sonnet, and Opus; Google's Gemini; and Mistral's small, medium, and large.
 The project is written with a Python/Flask backend and a TypeScript/React frontend.

 ![Publisher Feedback](/.images/publisher_feedback_20240414.png "Publisher Feedback")

-I made this because I wanted AI to help me write, not write _for_ me.
-I wanted the virtual experience of getting feedback from multiple points of view within the same workshop session.
-And I wanted the ability to receive different points of view—by selecting different models—even for the same persona.
+#### Your workshop teammates:
+- Editor: Provides fine-grained technical feedback on word choice, grammar, and sentence structure.
+- Agent: Reviews your work with and eye toward genre and overall quality.
+Enthusiastic but critical.
+You may find the agent offering to clean your car or bring you breakfast—anything for a client!
+- Writer: A fellow writer.
+Reviews your work for plot, characters, and imagery.
+Your fellow writer may relate your work to their own (made-up) publications.
+- Publisher: Part of the workshop is submitting your work as-is to your workshop publisher.
+The publisher is very busy reviewing manuscripts, and only has time to give a quick accept/reject decision, with concise, decisive feedback related to their publication decision.

+Your workshop teammates may make up names for themselves, their publishing house, their agency, or their published writing.

 ## Build and run with Docker
 1. Clone this repository and cd into it